w5xd/WlWebLogReview/README.md

 $<em>maxQsosFromQuery </em>is the maximum number of QSOs the page will display in reponse to a query of your ADIF file.
 If the number of matching QSOs exceeds this, the results page has an added "Skip" form which enables the user to go through the matching QSOs in batches of $maxQsosFromQuery.

 $<em>enableEmbedPlayers </em>set to <strong>false </strong>returns results pages with no embedded media players.
 Turning this to <strong>true</strong> adds a "Show Media Players" button to the query form.
-The embedded media players give a very nice visual effect and are very convenient, but they have the performance penalty that their mere presence on the page causes the immediate download of <em>all </em>the corresponding audio snippets as a result of the query.
+The embedded media players give a nice visual effect and are convenient, but they have the performance penalty that their mere presence on the page causes the immediate download of <em>all</em> the corresponding audio snippets as a result of the query.
 If you are browsing a large log with lots of maxQsosFromQuery, then this can be a large bandwidth load.

 $<em>enableMatchUsingRegularExpression </em>set to <strong>true</strong> enables the "Search by RE" button on the query form.
 This is an advanced feature that allows returning pages with QSOs from many stations, but it uses the mind-numbingly complex UNIX regular expression syntax.
 With this set to <strong>false</strong> the query is for just one callsign and only calls that exactly match will be returned (uppercase and lower case all match).